Faithgel/Faithgel/README.md

 - 🌱 I’m currently learning Xlib, Qt, GTK and How to make WM(Window Manager)

-- ❓ Ask me about anything related to Backend (specially if it's Node.js or Deno) or Linux
+- ❓ Ask me about anything related to Backend (specially if it's Node.js or Deno) or SysAdmin Topics(Linux btw :3)

 - ✨ Fun fact: I love astrophysics